Floorp-Projects/Floorp/remote/doc/Building.md

 	ac_add_options --enable-cdp

-This exposes a --debug flag you can use to start the remote agent:
+This exposes a `--remote-debugger` flag you can use to start the remote agent:

-	% ./mach run --setpref "browser.fission.simulate=true" -- --debug
+	% ./mach run --setpref "browser.fission.simulate=true" -- --remote-debugger

 When you make changes to the XPCOM component you need to rebuild in order for the changes to take effect.
 The most efficient way to